 - FAQ's (Frequently asked questions).

-- Further guidance on the types of contractor work that will require you to prequalify.
+- Further guidance (PDF 89KB) on the types of contractor work that will require you to prequalify.

 - Visit the Local Authority Approved Contractor Scheme website to complete the process.